GrupoDiana/BRT-Documentation/docs/osc/source.md

 `source_model` indicates the source model to be used, possible values are: `OmnidirectionalModel`, `DirectivityModel`.
 See [Source Models](../library/source-models/index.md) for more details.

 `modelToConnectTo` is optional and indicates to which listener model this source will be connected.
 If left blank, the source will be connected to all listener models that have been indicated in the application [settings menu](../applications/berta-renderer/settings-menu.md#audio-interfaces).
-See

 #### Return